 From February-April 2018 Map Uganda ran a project called Smart Cities Funded by Open Data for Sustainable Development(AODC) in partnership with KCCA - Solid Waste Management Department to help manage the garbage collection in Kampala City.

-MapUganda has also been involved in a Uganda Open Mapping/Open Cities Kampala project for disaster risk Management in Ggaba parish, Kampala.
-This is a World Bank project under GFDRR and has been a partnership with HOT, GeoGecko and the lead partner ITHACA with support from government agencies like UBOS, KCCA and Office of the Prime Minister department responsible for disaster risk management.
+MapUganda was also been involved in a Uganda Open Mapping/Open Cities Kampala project for disaster risk Management in Ggaba parish, Kampala.
+This was a World Bank project under GFDRR and has been a partnership with HOT, GeoGecko and the lead partner ITHACA with support from government agencies like UBOS, KCCA and Office of the Prime Minister department responsible for disaster risk management.
 The project is to address the flooding in Ggaba caused by heavy rains and the rising water level in L.Victoria.

 - Youth Mappers